scottwright-dev/weather-app/README.md

 - **Geo-location functionality**: Whereby the app detects the users location and automatically presents data to the user on initial load.

-- **Extended forecast**: The dataset is currently limited to 3 days by the free tier restrictions of WeatherAPI.
+- **Extended 7 day forecast**:  Expand beyond the current 3-day limit imposed by the free tier of WeatherAPI.

 - **Enhanced UI data**: Include hourly forecasts for the upcoming 24 hours and details like sunrise/sunset timings.